Contact the Staff

 Take a four-mile guided raft trip down the French Broad River.
 This trip is open to children age nine and older if accompanied by an adult.
 Cost ($12) includes transportation and a bag lunch.
 Trip departs from the front of Gladfelter.
 Maximum participants: 10

-Join WWC Sustainable Forestry Professor Dave Ellum on a hike through the Suicide Ridge compartment of the College forest.
-Participants will learn about the ecological significance of Suicide Ridge, forest management at WWC, and the role the College forest plays in the College’s teaching mission.
+Join WWC Sustainable Forestry Students on a hike through the Suicide Ridge compartment of the College Forest.
+Participants will meet senior students who will talk about their educational experiences in the Sustainable Forestry Program, as well as learn about the ecological significance of Suicide Ridge, forest management at WWC, and the role the College Forest plays in the College’s teaching mission.
 The walk lasts an hour and a half and includes moderately hilly terrain.
 Meet in front of the Chapel and be sure to bring water, sturdy shoes and lots of questions.
-Maximum participants: 12
+Maximum participants: 15

 Garden Market, 11:00 a.m.-1:00 p.m.